Statins for Acutely Injured Lungs From Sepsis (SAILS)

 Active Comparator: Rosuvastatin

-Half of the subjects will receive the active drug, Rosuvastatin.
+Half of the subjects were randomized to the active drug (Rosuvastatin).

 Other Name: Crestor

 Half of the subjects were randomized to placebo.

 10mg tablets identical to active drug were administered through an enteral feeding tube or orally (following extubation when patients were able to safely take oral medications).
 Dosage, frequency, and duration was provided in the same manner as the active drug.

 Subjects received placebo by mouth or feeding tube daily for 28 days or until discharged from study hospital.

 - Hospital Mortality to Day 60. [ Time Frame: 60 days after randomization ]The percentage of subjects alive at study day 60.
 Those subjects discharged home prior to day 60 were counted as alive at day 60.

 - Ventilator Free Days at Study Day 28 [ Time Frame: time of initiating unassisted breathing to day 28 after study randomization ]Ventilator Free Days (VFDs) to day 28 were defined as the number of days from the time of initiating unassisted breathing to day 28 after randomization, assuming survival for at least two consecutive calendar days after initiating unassisted breathing and continued unassisted breathing to day 28.
 If a subject received assisted breathing at day 27 or died prior to day 28, a value of zero VFDs was given.